fraylopez/restaurant/devlog.md

 I have a first draft of the domain model.
 Will identify the use cases next.

 2023-11-22 20:17:08
-2 actoras and 3 use cases identified.
+2 actors and 3 use cases identified.

+2023-11-22 20:19:48
+Tentatively identified a new use case for the host to be able arrange the tables in the restaurant.